Deploy a Flask App to Lightsail or other VS

 Look for the green line under Creating virtual environment

-Virtualenv location: /home/azureuser/.local/share/virtualenvs/myproject-qDDIoa4O
+Virtualenv location: /home/ubuntu/.local/share/virtualenvs/myproject-qDDIoa4O

 Make a note of that location